Private First Class

 Left: in French village of L’Escarène, winter 1944-45; this image was used for the Go For Broke Commemorative Stamp issued in 2021 by the U.S. Postal Service

 On October 24, they rejoined the 442nd RCT for the battles in the Rhineland-Vosges Campaign, 500 miles north in the Vosges Mountains.
 Afterwards, he served with the Combat Team in the Rhineland-Maritime Alps Campaign from November 1944 to March 1945, and the Po Valley Campaign back in Italy from March until the war ended on May 8.
 He remained in Italy for the occupation until late 1945, when he returned to the US.

 Right: during the Maritime Alps (“Champagne Campaign”) in southern France

 Pfc.
 Yamamoto was discharged from the Army in January 1946.

-For his military service, Private First Class Shiroku Yamamoto was awarded the Bronze Star Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with one silver star and one bronze service arrowhead, World War II Victory Medal, Army of Occupation Medal, Combat Infantryman Badge, Glider Badge, and Distinguished Unit Badge.
+For his military service, Private First Class Shiroku Yamamoto was awarded the Bronze Star Medal, Good Conduct Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal with one silver star and one bronze service arrowhead, World War II Victory Medal, Army of Occupation Medal, Distinguished Unit Badge, Combat Infantryman Badge, and Glider Badge.